alpayklncrsln/rule-schema/README.en.md

 ##### RuleSchema Methods

-- `create` - Used to create rules.
+- `create` - Creates a new rule schema.
-- `when` - Adds rules to the schema if the condition is met.
+- `when` - Adds rules if a condition is met.
-- `expect` - Excludes specific rules.
+- `expect` - Removes specified rules.
 - `merge` - Merges additional rules.
-- `existsMerge` - Adds a rule if the field exists in a previously created schema.
+- `existsMerge` - Merges rules if a field exists in the schema.
-- `auth` - Adds rules if the session is active.
+- `auth` - Adds rules if the user is authenticated.
-- `notauth` - Adds rules if the session is not active.
+- `notauth` - Adds rules if the user is not authenticated.
 - `putSchema` - Adds rules for PUT requests.
 - `postSchema` - Adds rules for POST requests.
 - `patchSchema` - Adds rules for PATCH requests.
 - `arraySchema` - Adds nested schemas.
-- `getRules` - Retrieves the generated rules.
+- `getRules` - Retrieves the compiled rules.

 ```php
 use Alpayklncrsln\RuleSchema\Rule;